 I’m kind of at a negative point as to the need for furry friends in my life.
-My family has always been a lover of having pets which include dogs, birds, hamsters, guinea pigs, cats, to include fish and chameleons (which are not so furry).
+My family has always been a lover of having pets which include dogs, birds, hamsters, guinea pigs, cats, including fish and chameleons (which are not so furry).

 Then, about another six months of dog-free living occurred.
 My friend called and asked me if I wanted to go see a litter of chocolate labs and that she was thinking of purchasing one.
 So, of course, I went and, of course, I ended up with a chocolate lab which we named Maggie.
 She was a beautiful lab, tall and shiny with the softest ears in the world.
 She was a fabulous dog and of course, loved dearly.
 Well, if we were to have a dog I always wanted two of the same kind.
 This didn’t work out exactly as I planned.
 I saw an article for tri-colored springer spaniels.
 Against my husband’s wishes, I got one.
 Her name is Mollie.
 We now had two dogs, different, but fun and they loved each other.

 So, my furry friends consist of many and they are all still very special to me.
-Not one can replace the other, just fills the void.
-Which brings me to the point that I think I am sick of saying goodbye to my wonderful furry friends, but then there is the six-month period…
+No one can replace the other, just fills the void.
+This brings me to the point that I think I am sick of saying goodbye to my wonderful furry friends, but then there is the six-month period…